logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/databricks_quick_start.rst

 Step 4.2: Configuring Databricks to use the Feature Store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After installing the hops library, restart the cluster and open a Databricks notebooks connected to this cluster.
+After installing the hops library, restart the cluster and open a Databricks notebook connected to this cluster.
 Execute the following statements in this notebook:

 .. code-block:: python